tradable/tradable.github.io/README.md

 tradable example Apps
 ========

-You will find here a list of repositories containing educational/starting points projects.
-Each project includes code that performs some trivial tasks such as printing the user's account Id in an App.
+Each project listed on this page includes code that performs some task, ranging from trivial, like printing the user's account Id in an App to more involved like dealing with orders sent by a user and monitoring positions or building an algo trading bot.
-The projects can be used both as an educational purpose (by simply reading the code and seeing what it does) and as starting points for your own Apps.

 List of Examples:
 --------------------------
+You will find here a list of repositories containing educational/starting points projects.

-###Example Apps:
+###Standard Apps:

   * [Hello World Example](https://github.com/tradable/tradable-start-HelloWorld)
   Simple Hello World app to get started from a roughly empty project.